SeisComP/main/plugins/locator/iloc/descriptions/global_iloc.rst

 Velocity models
 ---------------

-iLoc ships with the global models *iasp91* and *ak135* as well as with regional seismic travel-time tables, RSTT, which, if activated by configuration, replaces the global models in areas where they are defined.
+iLoc ships with the global velocity models *iasp91* and *ak135* as well as with regional seismic travel-time tables, RSTT, which, if activated by configuration, replace the global models in areas where they are defined.

 .. _iloc-velocity_global: